 Use the below command to install OpenJDK on your Debian 10 Buster systems using the package manager from the default repository.
 The below commands will install Java Development Kit (JDK) and Java Runtime Environment (JRE) both on your system.
 You can install JRE package only to setup Runtime Environment only.

-Choose one of the below option to install required Java version>
+Choose one of the below option to install Java on Debian 10:

 sudo apt install openjdk-11-jdk